iconfu/svg-inject/README.md

 * **Works with dynamic content and JS frameworks**: If `<img>` elements are added dynamically injection still works.
 It should also works in JS frameworks like Angular, ReactJS or Vue.js, also some limitation may apply.

 * **Intuitive usage**: Insert the SVG images into your HTML code just as PNG images, with only one additional instruction.
 It's very clear to understand what it does looking at the pure HTML.

+* **No image flickering**: SVGInject effectively prevents the unstyled image to show, causing a flicker (Also called Image Flash) by setting it's visible to hidden until the SVG is injected.

 * **Standard-conform**: The `onload` event handler on `<img>` elements has long been supported by all browsers and is officially part of the W3C specification since [HTML5.0](https://www.w3.org/TR/html50/webappapis.html#event-handler-attributes).